 undertake official duties for the Parliament for example to transmit approved money bills to the State Governor for Royal Assent.

-to represnt the Parliament during VIP visits.
+to represent the Parliament during VIP visits.

 To assist their independence, Speakers do not have a vote in the normal parliamentary sense.
 Instead they have a casting vote which is used to decide an issue that has been deadlocked on an equal vote.

 The Speaker of the House is chosen by secret ballot of MHAs on the first sitting day after each election, and usually but not always, comes from the party with a majority on the floor of the House of Assembly.
-After his or her election the Speaker makes a formal visit to the Governor at Government House to reflect the ancient relationship between Speaker and monarch before returning to Parliament House.
+After their election the Speaker makes a formal visit to the Governor at Government House to reflect the ancient relationship between Speaker and monarch before returning to Parliament House.